zayrarepositor/portfolio-2022/README.md

 ## Portfolio-2022

 ## About
 ❤ Hey!
-It is my first portfolio.
-It is a basic HTML and CSS single page.
+It is my portfolio.
+It is a basic HTML and bootstrap5 single page.

 ## Deploy
 ☞ <a href="https://zayra-velasco-developer.netlify.app/">https://zayra-velasco-developer.netlify.app/</a>